Research Overview

 CASAband: Easy-to-Wear Textile Wristband using Shape Memory Alloys for Spatial and Temporal Haptic Feedback

-Research Area 3: Accessible and Comfortable Tools for Rehabilitation
+Research Area 3: Low Cost and Accessible Tools for Rehabilitation

 Undergraduate Research